pjay79/BarsAppAmplify/README.md

 }
 ```

-Note: AWS Amplify has has 4 directives that can be used with AppSync:
+Note: AWS Amplify has has the following directives that can be used with AppSync:

 > **_@model_**: Used for storing types in Amazon DynamoDB.